metaDAOproject/JTD-docs/docs/motivation.md

 Consider, for example,
 the difference of livelihood between the average Somali and the average German.
-In a country where murder and kidnapping are common, 42% of the population doesn't have access to basic drinking water services, and GDP per capita is only $462, the average Somali lives in bleak circumstances.[^1][^2][^3] The average German, on the other hand, earns 45,457 Euros per year, has access to secondary and tertiary education, and lives without the fear of terrorists capturing and plundering their town.[^4][^5]
+In a country where murder and kidnapping are common[^1], 42% of the population doesn't have access to basic drinking water services[^2], and GDP per capita is only $462[^3], the average Somali lives in bleak circumstances.

-The difference is not that the
+The average German, on the other hand, earns 45,457 Euros per year[^4], has access to decent secondary and tertiary education[^5], and lives without the fear of terrorists capturing and plundering their town.
+The difference is not that the Germans are intrinsically peaceful creatures and the Somalis are intrinsically violent or that
-Germans are intrinsically peaceful creatures and the Somalis are not or that Germany is stocked full of natural resources while Somalia lay barren; the difference is institutions.
+Germany is stocked full of natural resources while Somalia lays barren; the difference is institutions.
 Germany prospers while Somalia falters because it has superior institutions.